infosoftas/info-subscription-doc/source/authentication-authorization/site-access.rst

 In the CMS do the following:

 1. Before Authentication obtain the IP address and look it up using the endpoint from above.
-2. If a valid/success response is given grant access, otherwise start the regular authentication and authoriation process for users.
+2. If a valid/success response is given grant access, otherwise start the regular authentication and authorisation process for users.

 Now everyone on campus has access without authenticating and without an individual subscription.

-If the subscription is upggraded, everyone gets access to the upgrade.
+If the subscription is upgraded, everyone gets access to the upgrade.
 Should the subscription be cancelled, everyone looses their access.